mlemanczyk/Recyclable.Collections/README.md

         1. 🅿️ Replace `blockSize` sums by powers of 2, minus 1
         1. 🅿️ Remove type castings, if possible
         1. 🅿️ Convert generic methods to non-generic
+        1. 🅿️ Replace integer comparisons with comparisons to 0 / 1, if possible
     1. 🅿️ Overflow review
         1. 🅿️ Add type casting to `long` for `<<` & `>>` operations, where required
         1. 🅿️ Make type castings `checked`